SantonyChoi/myth-smiths/README.md

 # Myth-Smiths

-Welcome to the Myth-Smiths project!
+Welcome to the Myth-Smiths!
 This repository is dedicated to the creation and organization of a detailed fantasy world.
 If you're interested in contributing, please read the following guidelines.

 ## Directory Structure